EarlyClues/WelcomeNewHire/new_hire.md

 ### Performance Reviews and Salary Increases

 Wage reviews are conducted every 30 seconds for each employee, and salary increases are based on those reviews, as well as our profitability - and are never granted.
 However, an employee receiving a negative performance appraisal will have their user account suspended for the next 30 second performance evaluation cycle.
-Best to make it count, as two "time-out" periods will revoke your probationary status and any rights inferred to you by this agreement.
+Best to make it count, as two consecutive "time-out" periods will revoke your probationary status and any rights inferred to you by this agreement.
+And the third such failure will result in a retro-active termination.

 ## Conduct Standards

 ### Company Equipment and Vehicles

-When using Early Clues property, including chemistry equipment, company skate park, holographic invocation chambers, robo-dojo, goose park, computer equipment or hardware, please arrange to exercise utmost care, perform precautionary banishings and required maintenance and follow all applicable OpenQNL operating instructions, safety standards and guidelines.
+When using Early Clues property, including chemistry equipment, company skate park, holographic invocation chambers, robo-dojo, experimental goose park, computer equipment or hardware, please arrange to exercise utmost care, perform precautionary banishings and required maintenance and follow all applicable OpenQNL operating instructions, safety standards and guidelines.

 ### Company Property
-Please keep your work area neat and clean and use normal care in handling company property normally.
+Please keep your work area neat and clean and use normal care in handling normal company property normally.
 Report any broken or damaged equipment to your manager at once so that proper repairs can be made at the expense of the employee who reported the damage.

 You may not use any company or private property for personal purposes or remove any company property from the premises without prior written permission from JANICE 1.0 or 2.0 (as applicable).